csebuetnlp/banglaparaphrase/README.md

 # BanglaParaphrase

-This repository contains the code, data, and models of the paper titled [**"BanglaParaphrase: A High-Quality Bangla Paraphrase Dataset"**](https://arxiv.org/abs/2210.05109).
+This repository contains the code, data, and associated models of the paper titled [**"BanglaParaphrase: A High-Quality Bangla Paraphrase Dataset"**](https://arxiv.org/abs/2210.05109), accepted in *Proceedings of the Asia-Pacific Chapter of the Association for Computational Linguistics: AACL 2022*.

 ## Table of Contents